2018 Women's March: Chicago

-It's estimated that 300,000 people marched in Chicago, Illinois which grew since last year.
+It is estimated that 300,000 people marched in Chicago, Illinois which grew since last year.
 Speakers included Democratic donor Tom Steyer.

 Philadelphia

 Thousands attended the march.
 The city did not release an official number, but organizers unofficially estimated the crowd to be larger than fifty thousand, the number that marched in 2017.

 Seattle

 Thousands gathered at the Seattle's Capitol Hill to participate in the second annual Women's March.
 The march commenced at 10 a.m. at the Cal Anderson Park where Teresa Mosqueda addressed the marchers.
 U.S. Rep. Pramila Jayapal had planned to participate, but was hampered by the circumstances in Washington, D.C.

 North Carolina

 In Charlotte, North Carolina, thousands participated in the march.
 The march commenced at First Ward Park and ended at the Romare Bearden Park.

 New Hampshire

 Over one thousand individuals partook in the Women's March outside the New Hampshire Statehouse.
 Due to the circumstances in Washington, D.C., a few of the planned speakers were unable to show up, including Senator Maggie Hassan and Congresswoman Annie Kuster.